cloudmesh/classes/docs/source/i524/technologies.rst

 5. Kepler
 6. Swift
 7. Taverna

    Taverna is workflow management system.
 According to :cite:`www-taverna`, Taverna is transitioning to Apache Incubator as of Jan 2017.
-    Taverna suite includes 2 products -
+   Taverna suite includes 2 products:

    1. Taverna Workbench is desktop client where user can define the workflow.
    2. Taverna Server is responsible for executing the remote workflows.

    Taverna workflows can also be executed on command-line.
    Taverna supports wide range of services including WSDL-style and RESTful Web Services, BioMart, SoapLab, R, and Excel.
 Taverna also support mechanism to monitor the running workflows using its web browser interface.
    In his :cite:`taverna-paper` paper, Daniele Turi presented the formal syntax and operational semantics of Taverna.

 8. Triana
 9. Trident